mdkaba/Project2/README.md

 - Multi-agent system with specialized knowledge agents:
   - AdmissionsAgent: For university admission queries
   - AIExpertAgent: For AI-related technical questions
-  - GeneralAgent: For general university information
+  - GeneralAgent: For general information
 - Retrieval-augmented generation (RAG) using FAISS vector store
 - Conversation history persistence with SQLite
 - Integration with Ollama for LLM capabilities